 Faster, Easier, Empowering...

 Small Business First calls for all non-construction UC contracts and procurements between $10,000 and $250,000 to be awarded to a SB or DVBE, wherever applicable. (*See all exempted categories below)

 How to participate in the Small Business First program:

 - Get certified as an SB/DVBE (list with links to accepted SB certifications)

-- Familiarize yourself with UC's Terms & Conditions (pdf) to ensure you can meet them
+- Familiarize yourself with UC's Terms & Conditions (pdf) to prepare

 - Subscribe to get more information about the SB First program

 - Visit UC's Supplier Diversity webpage for access to more small business resources

 - Contact UC Campus Small Business Officers/Supplier Diversity Coordinators (pdf)

 Other ways to raise your profile with UC:

 - Register with CalUsource to participate in bidding opportunities across the UC system

-- Visit local UC campus procurement sites to make connections and improve your visibility with UC buyers (takes under 3 minutes)
+- Visit local UC campus procurement sites to make connections and improve your visibility with UC buyers